rpindulic/Quaggy/README.txt

  * Activate the virtual environment by running '. venv/bin/activate' (Linux) or 'venv\Scripts\activate' (Windows)
  * Run 'pip install -r requirements.txt' to update your virtual environment.
+   If this fails you may have to install 'libcurl4-openssl-dev' and 'python-dev' first.
  * Download nginx and ensure that QuaggyEdge/balance/quaggy.conf is loaded by nginx.
    One way to do this is to look for the sites-enabled directory in the nginx install folder and create a symbolic link to quaggy.conf there.
-   On Linux this is typically in /etc/nginx/sites-enabled.
+   On Linux this is typically in /etc/nginx/sites-enabled (You may also have to remove default).

 To run the project: